Bridget Willard is currently the Marketing Manager for WordImpress, co-host of WPblab and the co-organizer of Women Who WP meetup.

-Cloudways: Cloudways is a managed cloud hosting platform offering 1-click installation for WordPress with great caching technologies and optimized servers.
+Cloudways: Cloudways provides performance-centric WordPress hosting to its customers that offers 1-click solutions with great caching technologies and optimized servers.
 What’s your opinion about managed cloud hosting services such as Cloudways?

 Bridget: I haven’t used Cloudways personally, but I think managed hosting is the way to go, especially for WordPress.
 WordPress has hosting needs that the average “$3/month” host can handle.
 So, it’s a good service you’re offering.

 Meet 25+ WordPress Stars and Read Their Success Stories.

 Cloudways interviewed these people to help you succeed in the WordPress world too.

 Your Magazine is on its Way to Your Inbox.

 Cloudways: Just for our readers, can you please send us an image of how your workspace looks like?
 That would be all.
 Thank you for your time.

 Bridget: 4 out of 5 days I work at home and my desk is messier than I’d like, but here goes.

 Start Creating Web Apps on Managed Cloud Servers NowEasy Web App Deployment for Agencies, Developers and E-Commerce Industry.